Absu (band): History

 The band originally formed as Dolmen in 1989, and after briefly taking the name Azathoth, they became Absu in 1991.
 The original members were Equitant Ifernain (guitars, bass, lyrics) and Shaftiel (guitars, vocals).
 After recording two demos and releasing an EP, they were joined by Proscriptor McGovern (Russ R. Givens – drums, vocals, lyrics), David Athron Mystica (guitars), and Black Massith (keyboards, synth, sequencing).
-After releasing their first album, Barathrum: V.I.T.R.I.O.L., in 1993, Absu narrowed their line-up to a three piece when David Athron Mystica and Black Massith left.
-For live performances, they recruited the help of Mezzadurus (from the Philadelphia black/thrash band Bloodstorm) and recorded as a three piece with Shaftiel and Proscriptor sharing vocal duties and Proscriptor taking over keyboard and synth duties as well.
-The band stayed with this line-up for some time.
+After releasing their first album, Barathrum: V.I.T.R.I.O.L. in 1993, Absu narrowed their lineup to a three-piece when David Athron Mystica and Black Massith left.
+For live performances, they recruited Mezzadurus (from the Philadelphia black/thrash band Bloodstorm) and recorded as a three-piece, with Shaftiel and Proscriptor sharing vocal duties and Proscriptor also taking over keyboard and synth duties.
+The band remained with this lineup for some time.
 With their second album, The Sun of Tiphareth (1995), the band explored Sumerian, Mesopotamian, and Celtic mythology.
-The band's third album, The Third Storm of Cythraul (1997), drew inspiration mainly from Celtic mythology, and continued their intellectual approach.
-Over the next four years, Equitant and Proscriptor worked with the ambient group Equimanthorn and Absu's sole release was the EP In the Eyes of Ioldánach (1998).
+The band's third album, The Third Storm of Cythraul (1997), drew inspiration from the Cythraul of Welsh mythology and continued their intellectual approach.
+Over the next four years, Equitant and Proscriptor worked with the ambient group Equimanthorn, and Absu's sole release was the EP In the Eyes of Ioldánach (1998).

 In 2001, Absu recruited a new second guitarist, Kashshapxu.
-The band released their fifth album that year, Tara, which continued the Celtic theme of Cythraul and Ioldánach, and featured bagpipes on the title track.
+The band released their fifth album that year, Tara, which continued the Celtic theme of Cythraul and Ioldánach and featured bagpipes on the title track.
 The album is considered the band's masterpiece, and is described by McGovern as a concept album:

-"The album is presented in a chronicled assembly dividing it into two phases: 'Ioldánach's Pedagogy' and 'The Cythrául Klan's Scrutiny'.
-Certain goals and objectives were finally accomplished with 'Tara', through exploration of our ancestral attributes and channeling divisions of pure magic within our minds and souls".
+"The album is presented in a chronicled assembly dividing it into two phases: 'Ioldánach's Pedagogy' and 'The Cythrául Klan's Scrutiny.'
+Certain goals and objectives were finally accomplished with 'Tara,' through exploration of our ancestral attributes and channeling divisions of pure magic within our minds and souls."

-This line-up was short-lived as soon after recording Tara, Equitant left due to musical differences (however, he and Proscriptor still collaborate on other projects to this day).
-Shortly after that, Proscriptor severely injured his hand in an accident, which required surgery to repair his hand.
-After almost a year of healing and therapy, he was ready to play again, but Shaftiel no longer had any interest in Absu and Kashshapxu had also left the band due to musical differences.
+This lineup was short-lived, as soon after recording Tara, Equitant left due to musical differences (however, he and Proscriptor still collaborate on other projects to this day).
+Shortly after that, Proscriptor severely injured his hand in an accident, which required surgery to repair it.
+After almost a year of healing and therapy, he was ready to play again, but Shaftiel no longer had any interest in Absu, and Kashshapxu had also left the band due to musical differences.
 Proscriptor then put Absu on hold and decided to work on other projects.
 During this period he auditioned for Slayer, but Slayer eventually went with their original drummer, Dave Lombardo.
-In 2005, Proscriptor and Equitant put together a collection of rare, live and unreleased Absu recordings and released it under the title Mythological Occult Metal: 1991–2001 based on the suggestion of a fan.
+In 2005, Proscriptor and Equitant put together a collection of rare, live, and unreleased Absu recordings and released it under the title Mythological Occult Metal: 1991–2001 based on the suggestion of a fan.